Exploring the Small Magellanic Cloud to the Faintest X-ray Fluxes: Source Catalog, Timing and Spectral Analysis: Acknowledgements

 \section{Acknowledgements}

-We thank our co-proposers J. Drake, J. McDowell, \& V. Kalogera for their expert input which made the Chandra observations possible.
-This work has been partly supported by NASA LTSA Grant NAG5-13056, and Chandra grant GO6-7087A.
-SL thanks Gemini Observatory for research funding.
+We thank J. McDowell, V. Kalogera, and M. Smith for their expert input which made the {\it Chandra} observations possible.
+This work has been partly supported by NASA LTSA Grant NAG5-13056, and {\it Chandra} grant GO6-7087A.
+SL thanks Gemini Observatory for supporting this research.
+Gemini is operated by the Association of Universities for Research in Astronomy, Inc., on behalf of the international Gemini partnership of Argentina, Australia, Brazil, Canada, Chile, the United Kingdom, and the United States of America.